 Log in without a password in a secure way in all your apps, this is something everybody will enjoy.
 The Microsoft Authenticator app allows users to log in to apps and services that are connected to Azure Active Directory.
 This is a unique service that only Microsoft can deliver.
 More and more it becomes clear that the supplier who delivers (or owns) the user identity has a big advantage in selling dozens of other services.
 And with this new upcoming feature Microsoft makes sure people will keep using or start using a Microsoft identity.

-More security news: Microsoft has a strong focus on developing and sell Azure Information Protection (AIP) services.
-The AIP ecosystem protects e-mails, files, PCs, identities and infrastructures against the many cyber threats out there.
+More security news: Microsoft has a strong focus on developing and sell Azure Threat Protection (ATP) services.
+The ATP ecosystem protects e-mails, files, PCs, identities and infrastructures against the many cyber threats out there.
 The various Microsoft products used for this will soon be manageable from one dashboard.
 Given the power of the solution, competitors like McAfee won’t be too happy with this development.

 Artificial Intelligence (AI)